-Students will work on their own for the writing of the GA/FP.
-This will be supported by regular Academic Supervisorial meetings with the Academic Supervisor, in which students will be expected to produce such work that both the Academic Supervisor and the students shall agree upon.
+The GA/FP is an individual piece of work, and students will write it by themselves.
+This will be supported by regular scheduled tutorial meetings with their academic supervisor, at which students will be expected to produce such work as the Academic Supervisor, and the students shall agree upon.

-1.8 Assessment Criteria
+1.8 Assessment Instruments

-Students will be required to demonstrate that they have a good knowledge of the subject area and a clear plan for a GA/FP by producing a Research Proposal in the area on which the research is being conducted.
-It is required for students to reach a Pass level in these parts of the assessment before being allowed to proceed with the complete GA/FP.

-The GA/FP will be assessed for its demonstration of knowledge of the subject area as follows: the range of material used, the originality of the material presented, the addition of new knowledge, solution(s) for any research issues/problems, the demonstration of research and presentational skills, the ability to demonstrate sufficient knowledge of the subject area, and the ability to apply theory to practice.
+Students will be required to demonstrate that they have a good knowledge of the subject area and a clear plan for a GA/FP by producing a Research Proposal in the area on which they are conducting the research.
+They will be required to reach a Pass level in these parts of the assessment before you are allowed to proceed with the complete GA/FP.
+The GA/FP will be assessed based on a list of criteria, which includes, among others, the originality of the material presented, the addition of new knowledge, the provision of solution(s) for any research issues/problems, the demonstration of research and presentation skills, the ability to demonstrate sufficient knowledge of the subject area, and your ability to apply theory to practice.